Below is a sample of B&D's litigation experience:

 - PCB Contamination Defense.
 After a six-week trial, a federal jury decided that our client, a global manufacturer and one of 18 defendants, had no liability for the $12 million cleanup of PCBs that were discharged into a Boston waterway.
 The U.S. Court of Appeals for the First Circuit upheld the decision, affirming the jury’s verdict and the trial court’s judgment in all respects.

 - Multi-District Groundwater Contamination and Product Liability Litigation.
-We serve as national counsel to a petroleum manufacturer in ongoing product liability litigation—involving the largest collection of groundwater contamination cases in the U.S.—related to the gasoline additive MTBE.
-Comprised of over 140 suits brought by states, municipalities, public water systems, and private well owners, including putative class action claims, B&D helped our client and the industry settle the majority of these matters.
-The damages claimed by the various plaintiffs total billions of dollars.
+We serve as national counsel for all of our client’s litigation related to the presence of the gasoline component MTBE in water supplies.
+To date, our work has included over 100 lawsuits brought by states, municipalities, public water systems, and private well owners, including putative class action claims, the majority of which B&D helped its client and the industry settle.
+There are currently three active cases brought by sovereign plaintiffs.
+The damages claimed by the various plaintiffs total in the billions of dollars.

 - First Trial Focused on the Benefits and Safety of Recycling Biosolids.
 Following a two-week bench trial prosecuted by B&D, we secured a win for the City of Los Angeles, striking down a neighboring county’s biosolids ban on constitutional grounds.
 B&D previously had secured a preliminary injunction against the ban, affirmed on an interlocutory appeal, that allowed the farm to continue to use biosolids to grow crops.
 At trial, we presented numerous fact witnesses and scientific experts to establish the environmental benefits of applying biosolids to farmland.